VirgilSecurity/virgil-sdk-cpp/tutorial/quickstart.md

 Use this token to initialize the SDK client [here](#initialization).

 ## Use Case
-**Secure data at transport**: users need to exchange important data (text, audio, video, etc.) without any risks.
+**Secure any data end to end**: users need to securely exchange information (text messages, files, audio, video etc) while enabling both in transit and at rest protection.

-- Sender and recipient create Virgil accounts with a pair of asymmetric keys:
+- Application generates public and private key pairs using Virgil Crypto library and use Virgil Keys service to enable secure end to end communications:
     - public key on Virgil Public Keys Service;
     - private key on Virgil Private Keys Service or locally.
-- Sender encrypts the data using Virgil Crypto Library and the recipient’s public key.
+- Sender’s information is encrypted in Virgil Crypto Library with the recipient’s public key.
-- Sender signs the encrypted data with his private key using Virgil Crypto Library.
+- Sender’s encrypted information is signed with his private key in Virgil Crypto Library.
-- Sender securely transfers the encrypted data, his digital signature and UDID to the recipient without any risk to be revealed.
+- Application securely transfers the encrypted data, sender’s digital signature and UDID to the recipient without any risk to be revealed.
-- Recipient verifies that the signature of transferred data is valid using the signature and sender’s public key in Virgil Crypto Library.
+- Application on the recipient’s side verifies that the signature of transferred data is valid using the signature and sender’s public key in Virgil Crypto Library.
-- Recipient decrypts the data with his private key using Virgil Crypto Library.
+- Received information is decrypted with the recipient’s private key using Virgil Crypto Library.
 - Decrypted data is provided to the recipient.

 ## Initialization